hannylicious/django-unmanaged-assistant/README.md

 Django Unmanaged Assistant is a Django app that provides a management command to create database tables for unmanaged models in your Django project.

-This app is intended for use in local development environments where you have unmanaged models that need to be reflected in local databases.
+This app is intended for use in local development environments where you have unmanaged models that need to be reflected in the local database(s).

+The app scans through all locally installed apps in your Django project, identifies unmanaged models, and creates tables for these models if they don't already exist.
+It also checks existing tables for missing columns and adds them if necessary.

+This app is designed primarily to give you a quick way to create tables locally for unmanaged models in your local database(s) without having to manually create them or manage scripts for the creation of those tables/views.

 ## Features